Chart Color Schemes

 Gympie is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Gympie, as per the latest Census evaluation, 85.0% of dwellings were houses, with the remaining 14.9% comprising semi-detached homes, apartments, and other dwelling types.
-This contrasts with Non-Metro Qld's figures of 91.8% for houses and 8.2% for other dwellings.
-Home ownership in Gympie stood at 33.6%, with mortgaged properties accounting for 27.8% and rented dwellings making up 38.6%.
+In Gympie, as per the latest Census evaluation, 85.0% of dwellings were houses, with the remaining 14.9% being semi-detached, apartments, or other types of dwellings.
+This is compared to Non-Metro Qld's 91.8% houses and 8.2% other dwellings.
+Home ownership in Gympie stood at 33.6%, with mortgaged dwellings at 27.8% and rented ones at 38.6%.
 The median monthly mortgage repayment in the area was $1,200, lower than Non-Metro Qld's average of $1,326.
-The median weekly rent in Gympie was recorded at $295, compared to Non-Metro Qld's figure of $290.
-Nationally, Gympie's mortgage repayments were significantly lower than the Australian average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent figure in Gympie was $295, compared to Non-Metro Qld's $290.
+Nationally, Gympie's mortgage repayments were significantly lower at $1,200 versus Australia's average of $1,863, while rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing